coverclock/com-diag-codex/README.md

 * OpenSSL 1.1.1;
 * OpenSSL 3.0.2.

+When I make changes, Codex gets tested on a variety of OpenSSL versions depending on what test system I run it on.
+As later versions of OpenSSL deprecate functions, I port Codex to that version, so I can't guarantee the latest release of Codex will still work under earlier versions.

 The Codex handshake (renegotiation) feature in Codex only works under OpenSSL 1.0.2.
 It's of questionable value anyway, but it was an enlightening exercise.
 The Codex handshake unit test however remains very useful since it only attempts a renegotiation if either end, client or server, receives a hangup signal (```SIGHUP```).

-I have run all the unit tests on an x86_64 Ubuntu "xenial" system, and on both a Raspberry Pi 2 (ARM 32-bit) and 3 (ARM 64-bit) running Raspbian "jessie".
+I have run the unit tests on a variety of systems, including an x86_64 running Ubuntu, and an ARM (Raspberry Pi) running Raspberry Pi OS (Raspbian).

 I have also run the client and server unit tests programs talking between the x86_64 and the ARMs, each using Codex built against their "native"